DPR sanctions filling station, dispenses fuel for free in Ogun

 Some customers who spoke with NAN expressed their joy at the DPR’s intervention, saying they needed such acts while also advising proper monitoring on the part of the authorities.

-NAN reports that other stations visited that were hitherto not selling were made to start selling just as those who were selling above pump price were made to revert to the normal price of N145 per litre.
+NAN reports that other stations visited that were hitherto not selling were made to start selling just as those who were selling above pump price were made to revert to the normal price of N145 per liter.
+(NAN)

+The post DPR sanctions filling station, dispenses fuel for free in Ogun appeared first on The Nation Nigeria.

 Do you have something awesome to share with the world?
 Click here to share